samvise85/bookshelf/README.md

 The web services are marked with @Secured annotation that indicated wich role the user must possess (NOTE: roles are required to start with the prefix "ROLE_").

 Is it safe?
 Of course not!
-Stealing the token you steal the identity like you are stealing the password.
-Without https the token can be stolen by anyone sniffing the messages otherwise you can always stole it from the cookies with different techniques.
+Nothing is secure without SSL (maybe even with)

 Can be better?
-Yes, using an RSA public key for example to encode the token and in other hundreds ways.
+Sure, now steling the token is like stealing the password.
+Expiring token and hashing the request can improve security.

 Database: